-At only 5.5g net carbs per serving, these low carb Chelsea buns are soon becoming a favourite in our house, and hopefully yours too.
+At only 4.3g net carbs per serving, these low carb Chelsea buns are soon becoming a favourite in our house, and hopefully yours too.

 What are Chelsea buns?

-They are called Chelsea buns because they were created in the 18th century in a bakehouse in Chelsea, London.
+Cinnamon scrolls are also known as Chelsea buns because they were created in the 18th century in a bakehouse in Chelsea, London.
 They are a sweet treat usually enjoyed with a cup of tea.

-Chelsea buns are sweet breads made with currants (dried fruit) inside and glazed with a sweet sugar frosting.
+Chelsea buns are a sweet bread made with currants (dried fruit) inside and glazed with a sweet sugar frosting.
 The bread is made with yeast, wheat flour and often cinnamon, spices and lemon peel

-I can't remember the last time I ate a traditional Chelsea bun (or cinnamon roll).
+I can't remember the last time I ate a traditional Chelsea bun (or cinnamon scroll).
 Soft on the inside, full of sweet cinnamon and drizzled with a sweet glaze.
-My recipe for low carb Chelsea buns replicates all of this, only low carb, sugar free, grain free, gluten free and super simple.
+My gluten free recipe for low carb Chelsea buns replicates all of this, only they're low carb, sugar free, grain free, gluten free and super simple.

 I developed this sweet recipe by first using the basic focaccia recipe which is mainly psyllium husk and water, but knew that needed some extra flavour, bulk and fluffiness.